Polson - Scenic View

 Quick Facts

-- Nearby Landmarks: Flathead Lake, Mission Mountains, National Bison Range, Ninepipes and Pablo Wildlife Refuges, Seli’š Ksanka Qlispe’ Dam.
+• Nearby Landmarks: Flathead Lake, Mission Mountains, National Bison Range, Ninepipes and Pablo Wildlife Refuges, Seli’š Ksanka Qlispe’ Dam (formerly Kerr Dam).

-- Fun Fact: Natural amphitheater at the south end of Flathead Lake, offering panoramic views.
+• Fun Fact: Polson is located in a natural amphitheater at the south end of Flathead Lake, offering stunning panoramic views.

 Notable People & Pop Culture